Do you think your bearded dragon is lonely?

 To even begin to consider getting another reptile to live with your bearded dragon, you need to have a large enclosure.

 I recommend a minimum size of a 120-gallon terrarium.

-If you do keep two bearded dragons in the same enclosure, you must keep up with proper cleaning in their tank.
+If you keep two bearded dragons in the same enclosure, you must keep up with cleaning in their tank.

 I recommend doubling the frequency of your cleanings to make sure it stays as clean as possible.

 Check out our recommended cleaning solutions for your tank.

 An unclean environment passes on parasites and diseases like wildfire.